tap349/tap349.github.io/_posts/2018-05-10-facebook-oauth.md

 error occurs in Chrome browser only (I guess because of numerous blocker browser extensions installed) - try to use another browser (say, Safari).

+### You are not logged in

+Facebook response when making request to request URL:

+> You are not logged in: You are not logged in.
+Please log in and try again.

+**solution**

+this means that passed redirect URI is not whitelisted (see above).